Suthek/ShadowTeXSR5/README.md

 - `columnbox`: creates a red box in one column.
 The Layout changes depending on which column it's in and should dynamically do the right thing; should a box refuse to play nice, you can force it into a configuration using `\begin{columnbox}[l]` or `\begin{columnbox}[r]`.
 - `twocolbox`: like `columnbox`, only the box spreads over both columns.
 Optional arguments apply as well.
 - `blackbox`: creates a dark-themed box.
 With white text.
+Takes a title as argument.
-- `examplebox`: (Not yet Implemented).
-Creates a white box used for example texts.
+- `examplebox`: Creates a white box used for example texts.
-- `twocolexamplebox`: (Not yet Implemented).
-Like `examplebox`, but two columns.
+- `twocolexamplebox`: Like `examplebox`, but two columns.

 ### Images